POST-JUDGMENT MODIFICATIONS ATTORNEY IN MOUNT CLEMENS, MICHIGAN

 Child support.
 When a parent’s financial situation changes or child expenses increase/decrease, either parent may seek a modification to child support.

 Spousal support.
 Parties may also seek a post-judgment modification to spousal support when they experience certain changes in their personal or financial situation.

-If you want to request a post-judgment modification or have been served with a motion to modify, seek legal advice from an experienced family law modifications attorney in Clinton Township, Michigan.
+If you want to request a post-judgment modification or have been served with a motion to modify, seek legal advice from an experienced family law modifications attorney in Mount Clemens, Michigan.

 How to Win a Post-Judgment Modification